msahasrabudhe/dd_mrf_grid/README.md

 ```python
 lat = ddmrf.Lattice(rows, cols, n_labels)
 ```
-where `rows` and `cols` signify the number of rows and columns in the grid, and n_labels is the number of labels each node takes. n_labels can be an integer (in which case all nodes can take the same number of labels), or a numpy array or list of integers of size `rows*cols` to specify how many labels each node must take.
+where `rows` and `cols` signify the number of rows and columns in the grid, and `n_labels` is the number of labels each node takes. n_labels can be an integer (in which case all nodes can take the same number of labels), or a Numpy array or list of integers of size `rows*cols` to specify how many labels each node must take.

 The nodes are indexed in a row-major fashion, starting at the top-left.
 Thus, the top-left node (also `[0,0]` in the Numpy array) is index `0`, and the index increments along the row first.